-Experimental display and rating acquisition.
+Experimental Display and Rating Acquisition.
 Software and hardware options available to researchers specifically designed for collecting continuous self-report ratings are numerous and constitute a rich topic of research on their own (62 contains a useful summary of these efforts).
 We designed a novel script programmed in Python [v3.8.13] 63 using the PsychoPy [v2021.2.3] 64 python library to capture our ratings.
 This choice provided flexibility to customize components present in the experimental session and ensured, due to using open-source software, that the code could be readily shared, replicated, and operated on any other Python-compatible computer.
 We chose to provide subjects with an MR-safe handheld button box (Psychology Software Tools five-button response unit) to provide their ratings rather than a joystick, as during piloting we found the joystick (Psychology Software Tools four-button joystick) to be more susceptible to generating inaccuracies in ratings (e.g., overshooting a target rating; accidentally changing ratings when not intending to, etc.).
 Additionally, by incrementing rating values only upon release of the button, rather than continuously for as long as the button is pressed, we hoped to more clearly delineate inflections in neural activity associated with rating or button pressing.
 All subjects used their right hand to provide ratings.
 Left handed subjects did not report any difficulties using the right-hand button box.
 Ratings were sampled at the stimulus’s average framerate (24 Hz).

-Image Acquisition. fMRI scanning was performed at Temple University using a 3T Siemens Tim Trio MRI system and a 20-channel head coil.
-Each subject completed one high-resolution T1-weighted structural image and four functional runs.
-Two of these runs are beyond the purview of this manuscript.
-The acquisition parameters for the relevant T2* EPI BOLD sequences were acquired at a 3 mm slice thickness, a TR = 2000 ms; TE = 25 ms; flip angle of 75 degrees, and a FOV = 1680 x 1680 mm.
-A 30s audiovisual stimulus buffer (a rotating checkered pattern paired with pink noise) preceded the stimulus of each run.
-Without a stimulus buffer, the global arousal response that video stimuli often elicit may have occurred during our stimulus and would have resulted in having to truncate neural data 8.
-Including fixation, stimulus buffer, and stimulus, between 729 and 759 3D volumes of the whole brain were collected (variance was due to adjustments regarding the length of fixation).
-Between each functional run, an accelerated T1-weighted image was collected to adjust functional alignment of the field of view as needed.

-Audio delivery.
+Audio Delivery.
 Audio for the experimental task was presented through OptoAcoustics OptoActive sound-canceling headphones.
 To ensure clear and audible audio during MRI scanning, we analyzed the noise frequencies inherently generated by the MRI machine during imaging.
 We compared these frequencies with those in our audio stimuli and used Adobe’s Premiere Pro to shift any competing audio to non-competing frequency bands.
 This adjustment preserved the integrity of the audio experience for the subjects while minimizing interference from MRI noise.
 Presentation volume was adjusted to a comfortable level for each participant based upon subject feedback during a training exercise which featured royalty-free city noises played at a median volume which matched the median of our stimulus.
 Subjects could request volume changes between runs as needed.
 The visual elements of the experimental setup were projected on an MRI-compatible, out-of-bore screen using a Hyperion Projector.